Soldats, Je suis content de vous.

 At this point, Kutusov and his Austrian allies lay northeast of Vienna at Olmutz, where they were joined by a second Russian army under Buxhowden.
 Initially, the Allied commanders planned to await the arrival of Archduke Charles, whose numbers promised a combined strength of some 150,000 men.
 This would take time, however, and the Allied armies were already exhausting the limited resources of the Moravian countryside.
 It soon became apparent that, with winter fast approaching, they must either force the issue or retreat and await the next campaigning season.
-For Napoleon, meanwhile, the opportunity offered to strike before the enemy could recover his strength, and thus he undertook an artful ruse, advancing somewhat tentatively upon Brunn and calling for negotiations.
+For Napoleon, the opportunity offered to strike before the enemy could recover his strength, and thus he undertook an artful ruse, advancing somewhat tentatively upon Brunn and calling for negotiations.
 Thinking the peace overtures a sign of weakness, Tsar Alexander advanced upon the village of Austerlitz and on 30 November offered to make peace on the utterly unrealistic condition that the French evacuate all territories occupied since 1792!
 The Russian emperor had clearly taken the bait.
-Napoleon of course refused, yet timorously withdrew from a central plateau known as the Pratzen Heights, a move designed to bolster the Tsar’s confidence.
-Sure enough, encouraged by continuing signs of French anxiety, Alexander occupied the high ground with plans to strike southward, envelop the enemy right, and cut off the French retreat toward Vienna.
+Napoleon of course refused the offer, yet timorously withdrew from a central plateau known as the Pratzen Heights, a move designed to bolster the Tsar’s confidence.
+And sure enough, encouraged by continuing signs of French anxiety, Alexander occupied the high ground with plans to strike southward, envelop the enemy right, and cut off the French retreat toward Vienna.
 What he did not realize was that he was rushing into a carefully laid trap.

 At 7 a.m. on the foggy morning of 2 December 1805, the main Allied attack stepped off in the pre-dawn twilight, descending from the Pratzen Heights and advancing on the villages of Tellnitz and Sokolnitz.
 Here, a tenacious French defense–supported by the timely arrival of Davout’s corps–held the Austrian advance in check along Goldbach Brook, the fierceness of the French resistance eventually drawing additional Allied forces southward and creating a noticeable gap in the Allied line.
 Meanwhile, from his headquarters on a hill immediately south of the Olmutz-Brunn Road, Napoleon could see above the fog to the heights opposite, where he detected the enemy’s movement to the south and the resulting weak spot.
 It was the opportunity he had been waiting for, and, having massed the bulk of his forces north of Kobelnitz, he sent Soult’s corps forward to occupy the vulnerable Russian center.

 The battle’s final action occurred on the extreme flanks of the two armies.
-To the north, Bagration seized the village of Bosenitz in an attempt to turn the French left.
+To the north, Russian general Bagration seized the village of Bosenitz in an attempt to turn the French left.
 Coming under the muzzles of the French batteries on nearby Santon Hill, however, the Russians were soon blasted back and set upon by Murat’s cavalry.
 Meanwhile, to the south, after several hours’ respite in which he was joined by various reinforcements, Soult descended upon the now-isolated Allied flanking force around Tellnitz.
 Already thoroughly demoralized and disoriented, the exhausted Russians and Austrians attempted to orchestrate an orderly retreat but were soon fleeing for their lives.
-Chased across the frozen surface of Menitz Pond, many were drowned when French artillery fire broke up the ice.
+Chased across the frozen surface of a nearby pond, many were drowned when French artillery fire broke the ice.
 Meanwhile, in Austerlitz itself, all was chaos as Russian and Austrian troops streamed into and through the town, creating mass confusion.
 By four o’clock the day’s bright sunshine had given way to an approaching snowstorm, and for the Allied forces, the day ended in sudden darkness and abject defeat.

-To be known as the Battle of the Three Emperors (Francis I fled with Alexander during the collapse of the Austro-Russian right), Austerlitz is widely considered Napoleon’s greatest tactical victory.
+To be known as the Battle of the Three Emperors (Francis fled with Alexander during the collapse of the Allied right), Austerlitz is widely considered Napoleon’s greatest tactical victory.
 Both in the build-up to the battle and in the deployment and movement of troops on the field he showed a clear mastery of both the terrain and the psychology of his opponents.
 At a cost of some 2,000 French dead, the Grand Army inflicted over 15,000 casualties and captured another 11,000.
 Strategically, the results were even more significant, bringing about the collapse of the Third Coalition and effectively offsetting the naval defeat at Trafalgar.
 Employing a species of soldierly understatement, the new master of the continent delivered an official proclamation to the army: “Soldats, Je suis content de vous” (Soldiers, I am pleased with you).
 To the rank and file who held him in awe, their commander’s simple statement of satisfaction was received as the highest of honors.